-The Vermillion River Monitoring Network is valuable in that it allows us to assess the watershed based on its physical, chemical, and biological characteristics, and use that information to make informed management decisions.
+The Vermillion River Monitoring Network is valuable as it allows for assessment of the watershed based on its physical, chemical, and biological characteristics, and uses that information to make informed management decisions.
 A stream which supports a healthy and sustainable biotic community is a primary goal of the VRWJPO, and the various parameters that are monitored as part of this network help to determine which factors are influencing the biotic community.

-The macroinvertebrate community and the habitat assessment scores were 'poor' and 'fair' for most sites respectively, which is lower than desirable, but most likely impacted by low water levels for much of the field season.
-Improvements to overall stream habitat, particularly in the areas that strongly influence the diversity and abundance of macroinvertebrates (such as cover and substrate) will likely have a positive impact on the macroinvertebrate population, and therefore, the fish population.
+The macroinvertebrate community and the habitat assessment scores were 'poor' and 'fair' for most sites respectively.
+This is lower than desirable and most likely a result of historically low water levels (i.e. limited habitat availability) for much of the field season brought on by another year of drought.
+Instream and riparian improvement projects focusing on stream habitat, particularly in the areas that strongly influence the diversity and abundance of macroinvertebrates (such as cover and substrate) will likely have a positive impact on the macroinvertebrate population, and therefore, the fish population.

-Other parameters such as total suspended solids, temperature, dissolved oxygen, nitrate, and E. coli bacteria are also of concern.
-Suspended materials in the water that increase measured levels of total suspended solids can make it difficult for fish to filter water through their gills and forage for food.
+Oftentimes, when we think of stressors to aquatic biota, water quality parameters, such as the concentration of a given chemical, is the focus.
+But, it is also important to consider physical parameters like suspended solids and temperature, as they play an essential role particularly in coldwater streams.
+Suspended materials in the water can increase measured levels of total suspended solids that make it difficult for fish to filter water and forage for food.
 This movement of material down the stream, particularly during high flows, also contributes to embeddedness and poor channel depth variability as large volumes of fast-moving water transport sediment from fields and streambanks.
-Additionally, runoff from impervious surfaces and flushing of stormwater ponds following storm events elevates water temperature above ideal levels for trout and other species that thrive in cold water.
+Additionally, runoff from impervious surfaces and flushing of stormwater ponds following storm events elevates water temperature above ideal levels for trout and other coldwater species.
 As a result, dissolved oxygen levels are reduced, which can be detrimental to the trout and macroinvertebrate populations.
-During low flow conditions, the concentration of nitrate increases, and data suggests that nitrate pollution is increasing in the South Branch Vermillion River subwatershed.
-E. coli levels are consistently high throughout the watershed as bacteria on land are washed into the river, and bacteria settled into the stream bed are resuspended.
+During low flow conditions, the concentration of nitrate increases, and data suggests that nitrate pollution continues to increase in the South Branch Vermillion River subwatershed.
+E. coli levels are consistently high throughout the watershed, but especially in the area upstream of VR24, as bacteria on land are washed into the river, and bacteria settled into the stream bed are resuspended.
+Continued investigation of pollutant issues and areas of concern will provide the necessary data to help design practices that can be implemented to address levels at more problematic locations in the watershed.

-The Vermillion River Watershed faces some challenges; however, improvement is possible.
-Restoring in stream and riparian habitat, reducing nutrients and suspended materials in the stream, and minimizing temperature peaks, among other possible conservation strategies, will have a cascading positive effect on the overall health of the river.
+Improvement is possible even in the face pollutant challenges around the watershed.
+Water quantity and flow patterns impact aquatic communities, with too much or too little causing stress.
+Restoring in stream and riparian habitat, reducing nutrients and suspended materials in the stream, minimizing temperature peaks, and identifying E. coli sources, among other possible conservation strategies, will have a cascading positive effect on the overall health of the river.
+An effective management strategy is one which integrates both the quality and quantity aspects of the Vermillion River.